 His final major fall took place when he failed to obey God’s command to eliminate all of the Amalekites and their livestock (1 Samuel 15:3).
 Finally, God rejected him.
-Samuel mourned God’s rejection to Saul but the Lord told him that He has found a substitute to king Saul – David the son of Jesse.
+Samuel mourned God’s rejection to King Saul but the Lord told him that He has found a substitute – David the son of Jesse.
 Samuel went secretly to anoint David to be king (1 Samuel 16:1-13).
 When God’s spirit left Saul, an evil spirit took over him (1 Samuel 16:14).

-With time, Saul became more depressed and discouraged and could no longer lead the Israelites into battle.
+With time, King Saul became more depressed and discouraged and could no longer lead the Israelites into battle.
 So, when the Philistines challenged Israel in the valley of Elah to fight Goliath the giant, Saul could not take their challenge for 40 days.
 But David courageously fought Goliath and overcame him by the power of God (1 Samuel 17).

 The Israelites loved David and cheered his victories saying, “Saul has slain his thousands, and David his tens of thousands” (1 Samuel 18:7).
 This made the King very jealous of David and he was determined to kill David.
 And, instead of focusing his power on destroying Israel’s enemies, he set on chasing after David to kill him.
 The Philistines took advantage of his weakness and warred against Israel causing them defeat.
-King Saul who was utterly discouraged fell on his sword and killed himself and his sons died in that battle (1 Samuel 31:6).
+King Saul who was utterly discouraged fell on his sword and killed himself and his sons also died in that battle (1 Samuel 31:6).

 In His service,